This is an evergreen list of FAQ’s. Scroll down to see a fully expanded list of all questions and responses.

-Yes, but space must be requested and approved.
+Yes, but space must be requested and pre-approved.
+ALL REQUESTS FOR ON-SITE PARKING ARE NOW CLOSED.
 Your vehicle does not need to be part of a Theme Camp, but you do need to have approved placement.
 Read on.

 RV’s: There is a specific area for RV parking within the event space.
 Space is limited – we anticipate being able to accommodate about 8 RV’s.
 There is no water or electrical hook up for RV’s.
 Please refrain from playing amplified music in the RV area.
 Email firstname.lastname@example.org to request RV parking.

 Pop-Up Campers: If you want to bring a pop-up camper that is 20’ or smaller into your camp space, you will need to submit a Theme Camp/Placement request so we can place you.
 Go here to request placement.
 You will most likely be placed in The Bufflehead field.
 Depending on how many requests we get, your camper may need to be unhitched from your vehicle, and vehicle returned to parking, so be prepared.
 Pop-up campers over 20’ will need to request an RV space (see above).